matsim-melbourne/matsim-melbourne.github.io/index.md

 ## What is AToM​

-AToM is a city-scale multi-modal transport simulation, modelling a full day in the transportation system of Melbourne for understanding intended and unintended consequences of a change in the environment on individuals’ travel behaviour​.
+AToM is a city-scale multi-modal transport simulation, modelling a full day in the transportation system of Melbourne for understanding intended and unintended consequences of a change in the environment on individuals’ travel behaviour.
-AToM is an open-source simulation model that to represent mobility on a typical mid-weekday in Melbourne. ​
+AToM is an open-source simulation model that to represent mobility on a typical mid-weekday in Melbourne.

-AToM includes transportation by car, public transport, cycling, and walking and models travel behaviours at an individual traveller and road segment level. ​Using the baseline mobility of Melbourne captured in AToM, it is possible to examine impacts of “what-if” built environment interventions on travel behaviour​.
+AToM includes transportation by car, public transport, cycling, and walking and models travel behaviours at an individual traveller and road segment level.
+Using the baseline mobility of Melbourne captured in AToM, it is possible to examine impacts of “what-if” built environment interventions on travel behaviour.

 Watch a video of the daily activity distribution of a 10% sample of Melbourne's population from AToM: